Random diffusivity scenarios behind anomalous non-Gaussian diffusion: From the microscopic to the macroscopic level and the other way around

 recalling that the inversion of the Laplace transform needs to be performed on the variable $s=\xi^2$.
 This simple example illustrates the treatment applied to the overall PDF of tracers to obtain the PDF of diffusivities.
-Let us note that exponential PDF of diffusivities, with time dependence, has been previously considered to analyze the ergodicity of tracer diffusion with uncorrelated noise~\cite{wang2021ergodic}.
+It is worth noting that exponential PDF of diffusivities, with time dependence, has been previously considered to analyze the ergodicity of tracer diffusion with uncorrelated noise~\cite{wang2021ergodic}.

-The identification $\gamma=2H+\alpha-1$ implies two sources of anomalous diffusion that can coexist, associated to the fractional and scaled diffusive character of the walkers identified with diffusivities distributed according to Eq.~(\ref{eq:diffusivityLaplace}).
-Let us remark the following two particular cases: (a) fB walkers with exponent $H=\gamma/2$, and $\alpha=1$ (static diffusivity), and (b) standard random walkers ($H=1/2$), whose mobility can have a trend (to increase or decrease) over time~\cite{wang2021ergodic}, given by $\alpha=\gamma$.
-The trajectories for these two scenarios are illustrated in Fig.~\ref{fig:trajectories}, panels (a) and (b), respectively.
-Each trajectory is governed by fractional or scaled Langevin equation (which was integrated using Euler algorithm with $dt=10^{-2}$) with fixed Hurst and time-scaling exponents, but different diffusivity chosen from an exponential distribution~\cite{note:simulation}.
-Note, that despite the fact that the values of $H$ are different (also visible in the roughness of the trajectories), diffusion time-dependency compensates its effects, resulting that, in both cases, the MSD grows with the same exponent $\gamma$.
+To exercise our theoretical procedure, let us see how to obtain the diffusivity distribution from virtual experiments.
+We assume that single-particle tracking is not available, thus, population spreading is characterized by a population-level picture as depicted in Fig.~\ref{fig:laplace}.
+The overall PDF at time instant $t=10$ and the temporal evolution of the MSD, associated to Laplace diffusion, are shown for different values of $H$ and $\alpha$.
+These parameters and diffusivity variability are in principle unknown, since we assume that individual-level information is not accessible.
+However, our derivations using inverse Laplace transform show that it is possible to reveal the PDF of diffusivities $\pi(D,t)$ from the shape and scaling of the MSD.
+In this Laplace diffusion case, the distribution is exponential but notice that, pairs ($H$,$\alpha$) giving the same value of $\gamma$ yield identical population-level results, creating ambiguity about the microscopic dynamics.

+In order to explore the range of microscopic dynamics constrained by the relation $\gamma= 2H + \alpha -1$, we perform numerical simulations of a collection of fB walker.
+For instance, let us consider the cases in which $\gamma = 1.5$ in Fig.~\ref{fig:laplace}, namely, $(H, \alpha) = (0.75,1.0)$ and $(H, \alpha) = (0.5,1.5)$.
+For both cases, a representative sample of trajectories is shown in Fig.~\ref{fig:trajectories}.
+Each trajectory is independent and governed by a suitable Langevin equation, which accounts for time-dependent diffusivity and fractional noise (see~\ref{app:num}).
+The diffusivity of each particle is chosen from the found exponential distribution Eq.~(\ref{eq:diffusivityLaplace}), with $D_0=1$ in all cases.